Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 [1:Byte]
 ```

-The value will be 't' for true, or 'f' for false.
+The value will be ASCII 't' for true, or ASCII 'f' for false.

 **Array of Values**